epigeneticstoocean/2018OAExp_larvae/notebook/20200826_DNAmethylationTimeline.md

 **Plan** Lib. prep using duel index design with previously designed index (confirmed with genewiz this shouldn't be a problem).
 I will do BS conversion / library prep on all 53 samples.

+* Use 1% unmethylated lambda phage DNA in each library sample prep (i.e. 1ng lambda for 100ng sample)

 Using adapters we have I can do a unique combinatorial index design, this should help with the [index hopping issue](https://support.illumina.com/bulletins/2017/08/recommended-strategies-for-unique-dual-index-designs.html)

 [Additional info here](https://www.illumina.com/content/dam/illumina-marketing/documents/products/whitepapers/index-hopping-white-paper-770-2017-004.pdf)